lgalke/vec4ir/README.md

 -   `transform(q)`
     This method is invoked with the query string `q` and should return the expanded query string.

-We provide more details on the implementation of a full information retrieval pipeline in the [Developer’s Guide](#devguide) (See Chapter ).
+We provide more details on the implementation of a full information retrieval pipeline in the [Developer’s Guide](devguide.md).

 Combining multiple fields and models
 ------------------------------------